zikula-modules/Content/README.md

 ## Upgrading

-The upgrade process from earlier versions to 5.0.0 has not been implemented yet.
+An upgrade possibility from earlier versions to 5.0.0 has not been implemented yet.
-Please see issue #198 for reference.

 <a name="menumodule" />